drmanhatin/drmanhatin.github.io/_posts/2021-10-26-building-cross-platform-mobile-apps-on-azure.md

 # Creating a cross platform app on Azure and deploying it to the Play Store.

 A PWA, short for Progressive Web App, is essentially a website which behaves like a native (e.g. Android, iOS or Windows) application.
 The website (or web app) uses Javascript to facilitate interactions with users.
+Examples of these PWA's are apps like Office365 in the browser and Google Docs.

 Browsing through a classical website means loading entire pages over and over, whereas a PWA makes lightweight API calls to interact with a backend, and after receiving a response the browser then renders the page itself.

-A big advantage of using a PWA is that you can use a single codebase and single CI/CD pipeline to deploy the app for multiple platforms.
-Because the page is rendered on the device (client side rendering) the backend can focus on returning data, and the app can be deployed as static HTML/CSS/Javascript website.
-PWA's also support concepts such as push notifications and *can work offline*.
+A big advantage of using a PWA is that you can use a single codebase and single CI/CD pipeline to serve the app to multiple platforms.
+Another advantage is that the page is rendered on the device, which is called client side rendering.
+The backend can then focus on returning data, and the app can be deployed as static HTML/CSS/Javascript website.
+PWA's also support concepts such as push notifications and can work offline aswell, by using [Service Workers](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Offline_Service_workers).
+But thats a bit too in depth for this tutorial.

 PWA’s are most commonly made using Javascript frameworks such as Vue, React and Angular.
 In this example I will use Vue, because thats what I’m most familiar with.

 We will deploy this Vue PWA using Azure Static Web Apps.

-Static Web Apps are the ideal solution for developers who want to get their website up and running as quickly as possible.
-Out of the box this service will host your app, provide SSL encryption and create a CI/CD pipeline for you.
-Oh, and it’s very cheap too!
-Obviously we will use this service to deploy our PWA :)
+Static Web Apps are the ideal solution for developers who want to get their static website up and running quickly, because out of the box this service will host your app, provide SSL encryption and create a CI/CD pipeline for you.
+Oh, and it’s pretty cheap too!

-If you have all the prerequisites listed below, you can have a working cross platform app working within 15 minutes.

 <figure>
         <img src="/assets/images/architecture.jpg" style="min-width: 800px" />
         <figcaption>Architecture</figcaption>
 </figure>

+As you can see in the diagram, the same Static Web App is used to serve the webapp to various platforms.
+We will generate the various packages required to add the app to the different stores, by using pwabuilder.com

+If you have all the prerequisites listed below, you can have a working cross platform app working within 30 minutes.

 ### The end result
 The end result of this tutorial is an app which we can access through the browser but which we can also install as a android app.